Enichy/QuikckStart_CSFML/README.md

 Before you begin, make sure you have the following prerequisites installed on your system:

-CMake (version 2.8.12 or higher)
+·CMake (version 2.8.12 or higher)
-A C compiler (GCC, Clang, etc.)
+·A C compiler (GCC, Clang, etc.)
-CSFML dependencies (like OpenGL, X11, etc.)
+·CSFML dependencies (like OpenGL, X11, etc.)

 ### Installation: